• Skip to main content

 Seasoning Variations

-• Mediterranean: Toss with 2 tbsp extra virgin olive oil, the zest and juice of one lemon, 1 tsp italian seasoning or 1 tbsp fresh chopped herbs (basil, thyme, parsley), and finely grated parmesan cheese to taste.
+• Mediterranean: Toss with 2 tablespoon extra virgin olive oil, the zest and juice of one lemon, 1 teaspoon italian seasoning or 1 tablespoon fresh chopped herbs (basil, thyme, parsley), and finely grated parmesan cheese to taste.

 • Italian: tossed with toasted bread crumbs, grated parmesan cheese, and fresh herbs.
 See our recipe for Italian green beans, and simply substitute steamed cauliflower for the green beans.